alexey-grigorovich-clearscale/ai-tools-workshop-202404/slides.md

 ---

-## Task 2: Understanding Code and fixing bugs
+# Task 2: Understanding Code and Fixing Bugs

 The goal is use AI to idenitfy and fix bugs in a given code snippet.